cwig/hi8_lanc_date_and_time/README.md

 ### 3. Record LANC packets / View Results

 Use this repo's web app to record and view the LANC data (using the Web Serial API).
 Detailed instructions are found on the web app.
+The web app can be found here: [https://cwig.github.io/hi8_lanc_date_and_time](https://cwig.github.io/hi8_lanc_date_and_time)